 Getting a Better Understanding of Tokyo’s Train System

 If you had a chance to look at Tokyo’s train map, you might be startled at first glance.
-With so many train companies owning train lines and stations in Tokyo, the city’s train map can be confusing and complicated to many tourists.
+With so many train companies operating lines and stations in Tokyo, the city’s train map can be confusing and complicated for many tourists.

 So if you want to gain a better understanding of Tokyo’s train system, refer to our Guide to Tokyo’s Transportation System and Train Routes!